 The central royal cypher originally sat above the entrance to the Officers' Mess, Wemyss and Infantry Barracks, Canterbury and was later displayed in the original Queen's Regimental Museum before being incorporated into this memorial.

 The QRRA was set up under the Queen's Regimental Association for all Queensmen and is open to all Battalions (with a minimum service 3 years).

-Catch the highlights and join us in 2016 for another great weekend!
+Catch the highlights and join us at the next one for another great weekend!